Luke RAPCON: Eyes of the Fighters

+While this job may be a daunting task to some, monitoring radar and coordinating aircraft is a team effort, with every Airman playing a specific role in the mission.

+“Anytime an approach control Airman is watching the scope, there’s a team backing them up,” said McQueen.
+“There’s a person to their left called the ‘assist’ who’s there for anything the approach control needs.
+Behind the assist is the ‘coordinator,’ who stays in contact with the tower for back-up.
+Behind all of them is the ‘watch supervisor,’ ready to back up the whole room.
+We have to have each other’s backs in that room at all times.”

-U.S. Air Force Senior Airman Sean McCoy, 56th Operation Support Squadron radar approach control specialist, adjusts aircraft’s arrival and departure times, Jan.
-27, 2023, at Luke Air Force Base, Arizona.
-The Luke RAPCON team is always on call for weekend flights and big events that require a large number of departures, keeping military and civilian passengers safe.
-(U.S. Air Force photo by Senior Airman Dominic Tyler)
+The RAPCON team is always on call for weekend flights and big events that require a large number of departures, keeping military and civilian passengers safe.
+Though it can often be a highly demanding job, Senior Airman Anderson expresses his feeling of working while under pressure.

+“One thing I love is the intensity of the job,” said Senior Airman Nicholas Anderson, 56th OSS air traffic control specialist.
+“We have to stay vigilant at all times.
+You'll be staring at the radar, tracking multiple aircraft, calculating multiple flight paths, and communicating with multiple pilots and controllers.
+Next thing you know, hours have flown by.”

+Many moving parts are required for the U.S. Air Force’s largest fighter wing to continue fulfilling the mission.
+RAPCON plays a key role in that mission, being the eyes of our fighters while they train to be the world’s greatest fighter pilots and combat ready Airmen.

 |Date Taken: